inversion-of-control/client-project/README.md

-# ecmascript-project
+# client-project
-A modern, minimalist ecmascript toolset for linting, building and testing
+Tools for linting, building and testing